 - A complete CV

-- A research statement (if applying for tenure-track position)
+- A research statement (optional if applying for a non-tenure-track position)

-- A teaching statement discussing teaching approach, experience, and interest in subject areas
+- A teaching statement discussing teaching approaches, experiences, and interests in particular subject areas/courses

-- A statement expressing how the applicant's efforts can support an inclusive and diverse community
+- A statement expressing how the applicant's efforts in research, teaching, and/or service, can support an inclusive and diverse community

 |B.S. in Computer Science|